 This stability in Malaysian money seems certain, thanks to the regular intervention into the national stock exchange and other financial correspondence that goes through the nation’s policy.
 In spite of stability in last two decades, there were major devaluations before that due to bad loans and poor policies.

-So, if we look at the past records, we can see that the exchange rate of Malaysia, between US dollar and Malaysian ringgit was slowly getting wider with time, until the mid of 1998, when things got interesting.
+So, if we look at the past records, we can see that the exchange rate of Malaysia, between US dollar and Malaysian ringgit, was slowly getting wider with time until the mid 1998 when things got interesting.
 We will go deep into the currency evaluation of Ringgit against the US dollar and find out reasons behind money valuation and revaluation throughout the time.

 Analyzing the timeline of Malaysian Ringgit

-The rate of Malaysian money was first floated at 1973 when Ringgit rate was fixed at around RM 2.45 per 1 USD.
-The government at that time kept their focus on the currency exchange rates at regular intervals and introduced liberalization at monetary regulations.
+The rate of Malaysian money was first floated in 1973 when Ringgit rate was fixed at around RM 2.45 per 1 USD.
+The government at that time kept its focus on the currency exchange rates at regular intervals and introduced liberalization at monetary regulations.